-1. Yoga – The Iyengar Way book was a truly ‘information dense’ book, with pictures and a descriptions of each pose, and a listing of manysequences in the wholesale jerseys back, which suggest a 2 year program (or longer).
-All of the sequences are ‘handed over’ without much or any discussion PM on WHY the asanas were chosen in that order.
+1. Yoga – The Iyengar Way book was a truly ‘information dense’ book, with pictures and a descriptions of each pose, and a listing of many sequences in the back, which suggest a 2 year program (or longer).
+All of the sequences are ‘handed over’ without much or any discussion on WHY the asanas were chosen in that order.

 2. Ray Long’s book was excellent at showing the muscles that are used in a pose, and how the contract or are released (blue, and red colored, in the pictures).